Schneegans/Burn-My-Windows/README.md

 * [Wisps](https://store.kde.org/p/1884313)

 You can also directly get the effects from within your system settings.
 Just go to your System Settings, then "Workspace Behavior", and "Desktop Effects".
-Then click on "Get new Desktop Effetcs...".
+Then click on "Get new Desktop Effects...".

 ### b) Downloading a Stable Release